Law Enforcement

 Transparency and accountability are critical to ethical policing.
 Without these two factors, the public rightfully becomes mistrustful of and cynical toward the law enforcement profession.
 Comprehensive reporting of police use of force, including threats to use force, is a key component of transparency and accountability, which is why police reform advocates have made reporting a focus of their efforts.

 Lexipol policy requires documenting any use of force, as well as additional related situations that may not constitute an actual use of force, in a written report.
 These situations include when a person is restrained and released without an arrest, deployment of a pepper projectile system (whether or not the launcher was used), any application of a control device, any discharge of a Conducted Energy Device (including pointing the device at a person, laser activation and arcing the device), and pointing of a firearm.
-Lexipol policy also requires notification of a supervisor in many circumstances in which force is used or threatened.
+Lexipol policy also requires notifying a supervisor in many circumstances in which force is used or threatened.
 These policies not only prescribe comprehensive reporting of individual use of force events, but also provide the basis for the agency to track uses of force, identify force and resistance trends, monitor individual officer trends, develop responsive training programs, adjust deployment strategies in response to data, and share data with their community in an effort to remain transparent.

 Learn More